Vyral/sean-zanganeh-blog/_posts/2018-09-07-what-are-the-keys-to-pricing-your-home-correctly.md

 <center>&nbsp;</center>

-If you’re thinking of listing your home in the near future but aren’t quite sure how to price it in this changing market, we’ve got some great tips to share with you.&nbsp;
+If you’re thinking of listing your home in the near future but aren’t quite sure how to price it in this changing market, we’ve got some great tips to share with you.

 **At the beginning of this year, we had roughly 4,000 homes on the market.** At the peak of the summer market, we had somewhere between 7,500 and 8,000 homes.
 This is a large increase in inventory, which makes pricing your home that much more important.